-Parking and/or storage of boats, mounted or un-mounted, boat trailers, recreational vehicles, camping trailers, converted and chopped vans, full-tent trailers, mini-motor homes, motor homes, motorized homes, pickup campers and travel trailers may be permitted by administrative variance accordance with the following:

-- A. Within an enclosed building or structure having been erected in compliance with the provisions of the Florida Building Code and applicable zoning regulations. - B. On paved material on any lot or parcel of property within a single-family residential zone subject to the following: - 1. tTo the rear of the face of the main building, and Nn ot closer than two (2) feet to any side or rear lot line, except however, that in the case of a corner lot, parking of any of the above-listed vehicles within the setbacks of the side yard which fronts on the right-of-way shall be subject to the same landscaping requirements as outlined in subsection DC. of this section. - C. On paved material on any lot or parcel of property within a single-family residential zone in the required side yard to the rear of the face of the main building fronting upon a street, not closer than two (2) feet to any lot line. - 2. , except however, that inIn the case of a corner lot, parking of any of the above-listed vehicles within the setbacks of the side yard which fronts on the right-of-way shall be in accordance with subsection DC. of this section. - 3.
+- A. Parking and/or storage of boats, mounted or un-mounted, boat trailers, recreational vehicles, camping trailers, converted and chopped vans, full-tent trailers, mini-motor homes, motor homes, motorized homes, pickup campers and travel trailers may be permitted by administrative variance accordance with the following: - 1.
+Within an enclosed building or structure having been erected in compliance with the provisions of the Florida Building Code and applicable zoning regulations. - 2.
+On paved material on any lot or parcel of property within a single-family residential zone subject to the following: - 3.
+Not closer than two (2) feet to any lot line, except however, that in the case of a corner lot, parking of any of the above-listed vehicles within the setbacks of the side yard which fronts on the right-of-way shall be subject to the same landscaping requirements as outlined in subsection C. of this section. - 4.
+In the case of a corner lot, parking of any of the above-listed vehicles within the setbacks of the side yard which fronts on the right-of-way shall be in accordance with subsection C. of this section. - 5.
 Only one (1) boat, boat trailer and one (1) travel trailer, motor coach, converted and chopped van, motor home or recreational vehicle shall be permitted provided they are lawfully registered to occupants of the residence; or in the case of a vacant parcel or lot, the owner of the property.